Updated: Jun 25

 Unable to reverse the process, as it were, the vice president rapidly turned into one of those disgruntled customers who verbally attacks a someone nearby who they think they can bully.
 In this case, Bill.

-Mid-tantrum, he hissed at Bill,
+He hissed at Bill,

 “You tricked me!”